The difference between cold, warm lead and hot sales lead – what is hot lead?

 Qualified leads are, in this case, crucial to discuss.
 These leads are frequently considered superior since they represent people or businesses who are nearing the conclusion of the sales process.
 A qualified lead is one that is looking for a certain product on Google or similar internet platforms and has a demonstrated and particular want that is prompting him/her to seek out a company like yours.

-What are Hot Leads?
+What is Hot Lead?

 In conventional business, a lead is simply any person who inquires about your goods or service.
 However, in the world of affiliate marketing, a lead is someone who has expressed interest in your brand and may be interested in purchasing from you.
 The BANT method can then be used to determine their nature: